svandriel/cachify-promise/README.md

     -   `staleWhileRevalidate`: Enable 'stale-while-revalidate' policy (defaults to `false`)
     -   `cache`: Cache instance, must implement `has`, `get`, `set`, `delete`.
 Defaults to `new Map()`.
     -   `key`: Function for generating cache keys, must return strings.
     -   `cleanupInterval`: Time in _milliseconds_ that determines the interval at which a cleanup job is run.
 This job clears any expired cache items.
-Defaults to 5000 ms.
+Defaults to 10000 ms.
+    -   `stats`: Callback function to receive stats.
+Will be called on each update with an object containing `hitPromise`, `hitValue`, `miss` and `put` values.
 -   Returns a function with the same signature as `fn`.

 ### Full example